BrillouinMicroscopy/bmlab/docs/index.rst

 .. _index:

-This is bmlab, a Python library for the Brillouin microscopy data analysis.
+This is bmlab, a Python library for Brillouin microscopy data analysis.
 This is the documentation of bmlab version |release|.

 Documentation